ayakashi-io/ayakashi-io.github.io/docs/guide/querying-with-domql.md

 For `dataKey`, use only the part of the name after the `data-`.
 So `data-content` becomes just `content`.
+If the attribute name contains multiple words separated by hyphens (`-`) the attribute name has to be properly camelCased.
+For example `data-index-name` has to be written like `indexName`.
-They behave like any normal attribute so all of the operators apply here as well.
+Data attributes behave like any normal attribute so all of the operators apply here as well.

 ## Querying with style